Keio University

 Yukichi Fukuzawa had a strong conviction that men and women should be equal.
 This was closely related to the vision of modern society he had conceived.

-Entering the new era of Meiji, he believed that unlike the previous feudal society, which was fixed by a class system, the new society must be formed with individuals as the main subjects.
-Each individual gains freedom and independence, and these "independently minded" individuals form a society through social interaction, which then leads to the nation.
-Rather than first drawing a vision of a strong nation and then seeking a family and citizenry to fit it, he developed the idea from "independence of the individual" to "independence of the family" and then "independence of the nation."
+Entering the new Meiji era, he believed that, unlike the previous feudal society which was fixed by a class system, the new society must be formed with individuals as the main subjects.
+Each individual gains freedom and independence, and these "independently-minded" individuals form a society through social interaction, which then leads to the nation.
+Rather than first drawing a strong image of the state and seeking a family and citizen image to fit it, he developed the idea from "independence of the individual" to "independence of the family" and "independence of the nation."
 He believed it was essential for society to be one where the individual is the subject and each person is valued.

 And since society is made up of men and women, he argued that those men and women must be equal beings.
-In "On Japanese Womanhood, Part 2," he also states that if women are not recognized as full-fledged individuals and are treated as if they do not exist, the population is halved, and the power to support the country will stop at half.
+In "On Japanese Womanhood, Part 2," he also states that if women are not recognized as full-fledged individuals and are treated as if they do not exist, the population will be reduced by half, and the power to support the country will stop at half.

 In the early Meiji period, partly due to influence from the West, it was not at all uncommon for men in the intellectual class to discuss whether the rights held by men and women were the same.
-However, where Yukichi Fukuzawa's argument differed from others was that he advocated for the equality of the very existence of men and women to all people.
-Before engaging in difficult arguments about what rights as citizens or private individuals are, Yukichi Fukuzawa argued that everyone should first understand that the existence of men and women itself is equal.
+However, where Yukichi Fukuzawa's claim differed from others was that he advocated for the equality of the very existence of men and women to all people.
+Before engaging in difficult arguments about rights as citizens or rights as private individuals, Yukichi Fukuzawa argued that everyone should first understand that the existence of men and women itself is equal.

-"When Heaven creates people, at the beginning of creation, there must be one man and one woman.
+"When Heaven created people at the beginning of the world, it must have been one man and one woman.
 Even after tens of millions of years, that ratio cannot help but be the same.
 Whether called man or woman, they are equally a single person between heaven and earth, and there is no reason for there to be a distinction in importance."

 Why are men and women equal?
 If you look around, men and women are born in equal numbers.
 This has not changed for thousands of years.
-He argued that this is proof that there is no discrimination in importance between men and women.
-Using familiar examples that anyone could relate to, he explained a theory of gender equality that everyone could understand.
+He argued that this is proof that there is no discrimination of heavy or light between men and women.
+Using familiar examples that anyone could think of, he preached a theory of gender equality that anyone could understand.

 What is Necessary for Improving the Status of Women

 First, the first point is to give women responsibility.
-In his 1885 "On Japanese Womanhood," he states, "Looking at the women of Japan, they have no responsibility whatsoever," and "With no responsibility both inside and outside the home, their status is extremely low."
-He argues that the lack of responsibility both inside and outside the home keeps the status of women low.
-He says that having responsibility makes a human being grow, and that leads to the essence of "power," such as rights and the power to exercise them.
+In the 1885 "On Japanese Womanhood," he states, "Looking at the women of Japan, they have no responsibility whatsoever," and "With no responsibility both inside and outside the home, their status is extremely low."
+The lack of responsibility both inside and outside the home keeps the status of women low.
+He states that having responsibility makes a human being grow, and that leads to the essence of "power," such as rights and the power to exercise them.

-I believe this is a very relevant point today.
-Even now, I think the distance between women and responsibility leads to the thinking of the women in their 20s mentioned at the beginning, and is reflected in the high rate of non-regular employment for women.
+I believe this is a very modern observation.
+Even today, I think the distance between women and responsibility leads to the thinking of the women in their 20s mentioned at the beginning, and is reflected in the high rate of non-regular employment for women.
 However, in Yukichi Fukuzawa's time, women were simply not given responsibility, which kept their status low.
-Today, there are reports of situations where women themselves hesitate to take on responsibility.
-Of course, this leads to a chicken-and-egg debate about whether a working environment that allows for taking on responsibility is in place, but as Sarah Casanova, CEO of McDonald's Japan, points out, I think it is also a weak point for Japanese women.
+Now, it is also reported that women themselves are hesitant to take on responsibility.
+Of course, it becomes a chicken-and-egg argument about whether the working environment is ready to accept responsibility, but as Sarah Casanova, CEO of McDonald's Japan, points out, I think it is also a weak point of Japanese women.
 I believe we must address the importance of the existence of responsibility that Yukichi Fukuzawa pointed out.

-In "Supplement to Discourse on Social Interaction between Men and Women" (1886), he encouraged women to have professions, saying, "From now on, even women should seek some kind of profession and make it their primary focus to ensure they have no trouble making a living for themselves, no matter what situation they face."
-When I talk about this, some students say, "Are you denying stay-at-home mothers?
-My mother is a stay-at-home mother, and I think it's a wonderful way to live."
-I think being a stay-at-home mother is a very high-risk choice, but I have no intention of denying it, and neither did Yukichi Fukuzawa.
+In "Sequel to On Social Interaction Between Men and Women" (1886), he encouraged women to have occupations, saying, "From now on, even women should seek some kind of occupation, so that no matter what situation they face, their primary focus should be on having no trouble with their own livelihood."
+When I talk about this, some students say, "Are you denying full-time housewives?
+My mother is a full-time housewife, and I think it's a wonderful way of life."
+I think being a full-time housewife is a very high-risk choice, but I have no intention of denying it, and neither did Yukichi Fukuzawa.
 He argued that the reason a husband can work outside is because the wife is in charge of things inside the house, and half of those earnings belong to the wife.
-He also argued that women should have ownership rights over the family's property.
+He also discussed that women should have ownership rights over the family's property.
 The important thing is to have economic power.

 The third point is that men and women should have a relationship where they learn from each other.
-As I mentioned earlier, Yukichi Fukuzawa stated that society after the Meiji era would be formed by people interacting with each other.
-He called this "jinkan kosai (society)," and stated that this interaction should take place not only between members of the same sex but also between men and women.
+As I mentioned earlier, Yukichi Fukuzawa stated that society after the Meiji era is formed by people interacting with each other.
+He called this "jinkan kosai (society)," and stated that this interaction should take place not only between the same sex but also between men and women.

-In Japan, for a long time, a wide range of social interaction that brings spiritual richness between men and women has not been nurtured within customs.
-Yukichi Fukuzawa described this situation in an easy-to-understand way, saying that in Japan, the choice for men and women is between meeting in "formal court dress" or meeting "naked."
-He argued that social interaction should be broad and continuous, and within that, men and women can unconsciously raise each other's wisdom and virtue.
-In "Discourse on Social Interaction between Men and Women" (1886), he stated the following:
+In Japan, for a long time within customs, a wide range of interaction that brings spiritual richness between men and women has not been nurtured.
+Yukichi Fukuzawa described this situation in an easy-to-understand way, saying that in Japan, men and women have a choice between meeting in "formal court dress" or meeting "naked."
+Interaction should be conducted broadly and continuously, and within that, men and women can unconsciously raise each other's wisdom and virtue.
+In "On Social Interaction Between Men and Women" (1886), he states the following:

-"In the course of unconscious interaction, women learn from men and men are taught by women, tangibly increasing their knowledge and intangibly advancing their morality.
-It is beyond doubt that there will be great benefits in unexpected places in all matters of domestic life and social conduct."
+"Unconsciously, women learn from men and men are taught by women, increasing tangible knowledge and advancing intangible morality.
+There is no doubt that there will be great benefits in unexpected places in all matters of home life and social conduct."

-The Notebook in the Mind and the Second Sex
+The Ledger in the Brain and the Second Sex

-And fourthly, and I believe this is the most important point among Yukichi Fukuzawa's observations, he argued that a reform of consciousness is essential.
-This is a most serious and fundamental challenge that continues to this day.
+And fourthly, and I believe this is the most important point among Yukichi Fukuzawa's observations, he argues that a reform of consciousness is essential.
+I believe this is the most serious and fundamental challenge that continues to this day.

 He explains the reason why differences arise between men and women, who should inherently be equal, in "On Japanese Womanhood, Part 2" as follows:

-"Even though there are no signs of any kind between men and women, scholars of the Confucian style look at women and somehow despise them, somehow believing them to be inferior to men, and as is their custom, they record them as 'yin' in the 'yin notebook' that exists within their own minds."
+"Even though there are no signs of any kind between men and women, scholars of the Confucian style look at women and somehow despise them, somehow believing they are inferior to men, and as usual, they record them as 'yin' (negative/shadow) in the 'yin ledger' that exists within their own brains."

-"The so-called old Confucianists have been nurtured by formal customs for hundreds and thousands of years, as if forming a second sex, and they are content with the base custom of 'predominance of men over women' and ultimately do not know how to realize their error."
+"The so-called old Confucian scholars have been nurtured by formal habits for hundreds and thousands of years, as if forming a second sex, and they are content with the base custom of 'predominance of men over women' (danson johi) and ultimately do not know how to realize the truth."

 Recent students don't seem to quite get it when I mention Beauvoir, but it was 1949 when Beauvoir wrote "The Second Sex," stating "One is not born, but rather becomes, a woman."
 Exactly 50 years before that, Yukichi Fukuzawa used the term "second sex" to appeal to people about the existence of social gender differences.
-Of course, Beauvoir's meaning and Yukichi Fukuzawa's concept do not match perfectly, but I think it is noteworthy that he saw through the fact that gender differences are defined by people's consciousness and proposed it using the term "second sex."
+Of course, the meaning Beauvoir intended and Yukichi Fukuzawa's concept do not perfectly coincide, but it is noteworthy that he saw through the fact that gender differences are defined by people's consciousness and proposed it using the term "second sex."

 Yukichi Fukuzawa was the first to realize that unless the consciousness of men changes, the social status of women will not change.
 In other words, he viewed the discourse on men as two sides of the same coin as the discourse on women, and discussed the improvement of women's status from the perspective of gender bias in society.
-It can be said that this was a discussion that captured the essence, and in this respect, Yukichi Fukuzawa's views on women were outstanding.
-That is why, as I introduced at the beginning, it was praised as a masterpiece of its time that made one feel a weight lifted and with which one could not help but sympathize.
+This can be called a discussion that captured the essence, and in this respect, Yukichi Fukuzawa's views on women were outstanding.
+That is why, as introduced at the beginning, they were praised as a contemporary masterpiece that gives a sense of relief and with which one cannot help but sympathize.

 Family Bonds

-These relationships between men and women appear most closely and prominently in married couples.
+This relationship between men and women is most closely and prominently expressed in a married couple.

-Yukichi Fukuzawa lists three emotions that bind a family: love (ai), respect (kei), and empathy (jo).
-Love, to love, is an essential condition, but he says that even animals have this.
+Yukichi Fukuzawa lists three emotions that bind a family: love (ai), respect (kei), and empathy/forbearance (jo).
+Love is an essential condition, but he says that even animals have this.
 What makes humans different from animals is having the emotion of respect.
-What is respect (kei)?
-In "On Japanese Womanhood, Part 2," he says it is "to position the wife as a full-fledged person on an equal rank with the husband, to talk to her about everything and consult with her about everything," recognizing the other person as being of equal rank, talking about everything, and consulting each other without deciding things on one's own.
+What is respect?
+In "On Japanese Womanhood, Part 2," he says it is "to position the wife as a full-fledged person of equal rank to the husband, to talk to her about everything and consult with her about everything," recognizing the other person as being of equal rank, talking to each other about anything, and consulting each other without deciding on one's own.

 Furthermore, the emotion of empathy (jo) is important.
 Similarly, in "On Japanese Womanhood, Part 2," he states the following: